Police squash protesters’ bid for Seattle-style ‘autonomous zone’ in Portland

 “If you are off work on Friday, please make it matter.
 We are calling on all city employees to commemorate Juneteenth in a way that is meaningful to you - and, if you are white, in a way that is challenging for you,” Wheeler wrote.
 “Anti-racism work is not about one action, it’s a lifelong journey.”

-Public safety employees who must work will being their shift with an “all call” that includes a moment of silence equal to the amount of time Floyd was held down by a white Minneapolis police officer’s knee before he died.
+Public safety employees who must work will begin their shift with an “all call” that includes a moment of silence equal to the amount of time Floyd was held down by a white Minneapolis police officer’s knee before he died.

 Sign up for Daily Newsletters